kronthto/tiny-ci/readme.md

 ## Setting up a project

 * Add your project to the *projects* table: `repo` should be in Github syntax (*vendor/project*); freely choose a slug and secret.
-* Setup an `application/json` webhook for the push-event with the chosen secret to the URL *https://tiny-ci.your.domain/api/hook/myslug*
+* Setup an `application/json` webhook for the push-/PR-event with the chosen secret to the URL *https://tiny-ci.your.domain/api/hook/myslug*
 * Checkout the project to test in *storage/app/repos/myslug/*

 ### Test-build configuration